nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### **Stubs**

 Stubs were used to test features and classes in isolation, so that any bugs in dependencies will not affect the tests that are in place.
-This is most common in the testing of commands as well as parsers, to ensure that any bugs in one or the other will not result in failing tests in the other, allowing us to quickly ascertain bugs without having to find out where the bug originated from.

-We replaced the parser with stubs to test the commands and vice versa.
+Use of stubs were most common in testing commands and parsers, as they have a lot of dependencies that make it difficult to test the entire logic in total.
+Stubs help to isolate dependencies so that each component's logic are tested without being affected by other components.

 ### **Integration Testing**